Chehalis Downtown Historic District: 20th century

 Market Street, beginning at the St. Helens Hotel, was converted into a northbound one-way thoroughfare in 1960.
 The district underwent major renovations in the mid-1970s with the build of curbed landscaped islands in the crosswalk areas.
 Although mostly appreciated by businesses in the downtown core, noticing that customers had easier access to both sides of Market Street, the improvements were derided by citizens soon after.
 Given the nickname, "Melhart's Maze", after Mayor Roy Melhart who helped to initiate the change, the islands were considered difficult to navigate for larger vehicles.
 Additional improvements in 1977 included the build of concrete parking strips and a new layer of asphalt.

 The 1970s revitalization included a full conversion of the St. Helens Hotel into apartments, with the revival of the inn's retail spaces and the construction of a new coffee shop and restaurant on the ground floor.
 Remodeling took place at the Virgil R. Lee Insurance building, the George Sears Drug Store, and the St. Helens Theater.
 Businesses removed neon signs for less intrusive handmade advertising and economic conditions were noticeably improved.

 On the afternoon of July 11, 1997, a large fire swept through parts of the historic district, partially destroying the Hotel Washington.
 Starting at a Red Cross office building, the flames spread to the hotel, which at the time was being used as a furniture store.
 The fire was contained by the evening after the combined use of 1,000,000 USgal of foam retardant and water.
-Within a year, both buildings were rebuilt and reopened.
+Within a year, both buildings were rebuilt and reopened under the ownership of Frank and Barbara Mason.
+The Mason's, under their construction company, had previously renovated the district's Judd Building and Marketplace Square.